 Create a shortcut for a program or file

 - Open the folder or directory that contains the program you want for a shortcut.

 - Right-click on the program/file and click Create Shortcut.

-- This will create a shortcut named "Shortcut to <your program>" in the directory you are in.
+- Once done, this creates a shortcut named "Shortcut to <your program/file>" or "<your program/file> - Shortcut" in the current directory.
 If you want to rename this shortcut, right-click the file and click rename.

 - Once the above steps have been completed, you can copy or cut this shortcut and paste it anywhere.

 Assign a shortcut key to that Windows shortcut